Wood Street Commons

 CHS also operates the Wood Street Commons Cafe where residents and staff are able to receive reduced-priced hot meals.
 Food for the WSC Cafe is partly supplied by the CHS food pantry.

 CHS assists in finding safe and affordable housing, obtaining income, and providing health care and education.

 Bridge Housing provides moderately structured support to 15 individuals with chronic mental illness who have been or are at imminent risk of becoming homeless.
 The on-site staff provides a variety of support including assistance with daily living skills, care management, service coordination, medication monitoring, and health and wellness services.

 Residents enrolled in this permanent housing program receive assistance with room and board, care management, supportive counseling, daily life skills training, medication monitoring, and referral to local resources.

--14 individuals successfully graduated from the probation system
+- 6 individuals graduated from the probation system